dialt0ne/aks/README.md

 * your EC2 access key
 * your EC2 secret key

-Then you will be provided with your signing certificate, which you can copy and paste into the AWS IAM Console
+Then you will be provided with your signing certificate, which you can copy and paste into the AWS IAM Console.

+When importing your IAM credentials from the existing environment, the follow variable need to be set

+	EC2_ID
+	EC2_ACCESS
+	EC2_SECRET
+	EC2_PRIVATE_KEY
+	EC2_CERT

 ### ToDo